Maplewarrior/InferBERT-torch/README.md

 The InferBERT model, proposed in (Wang2021InferBERT:Pharmacovigilance), addresses this shortcoming by pairing a transformer encoder with a post-hoc analysis to assess feature importance tested on two datasets extracted from the FDA Adverse Event Reporting System containing cases of analgesics-induced liver failure and Tramadol fatalities.
 In this project, we wish to reimplement the methods used in the InferBERT paper using Pytorch and reproduce the results obtained (Wang2021InferBERT:Pharmacovigilance).

+## Data
+The data used for the Inferbert paper was pulled from FAERS and can be accessed here: [Analgesics-induced Acute Liver Failure](https://drive.google.com/file/d/1VGGs7uxC4UiOIWFZ2LQ6N2cLweMxOSqi/view?usp=sharing) & [Tramadol-related mortalities](https://drive.google.com/file/d/1VIg5vpQhk2FbAwDBwTzyJ18LyxGZ6VII/view?usp=sharing).

+> [!IMPORTANT]
+> The datasets pulled should be placed in `InferBERT_data/Analgesics-induced_acute_liver_failure/dataset/` and `InferBERT_data/Analgesics-induced_acute_liver_failure/dataset/` for the Analgesics and Tramadol respectively.

+### Preprocessing
+To preprocess the data, run the scripts in `utils/preprocessing/` for Analgesics run `preprocess_rep_liver.py` and for Tramadol run `preprocess_tramadol_corrected.py`.
+These scripts will generate preprocessed data located in the directory specified in `configs/liverfailure_config.yaml` and `configs/tramadol_config.yaml`.

 Link to drive with model weights: